Vise-Up/Linear_Regression/README.md

 # Linear_Regression
-Implemented Tensorflow to make train a model and make predictions
+Implemented Tensorflow to train a model and make predictions